cocos/cocos-docs/en/shader/effect-syntax.md

 # Shader Syntax

-Shaders in Cocos Creator are called Cocos Shaders,and have the file extension `*.effect`.
+Shaders in Cocos Creator are called Cocos Shaders, and have the file extension `*.effect`.
 It consists of [YAML](yaml-101.md) and [GLSL](glsl.md).
 The YAML is used for the flow control instructions, while the GLSL is for the shader code.
 These two parts complement each other to form a complete Cocos Shader.

 > **Note**: It is recommended to use Visual Studio Code to write Cocos Shader and install the Cocos Effect extension from the marketplace in Visual Studio Code to provide syntax highlighting and autocompletion.
 > ![Cocos Effect](img/vs-ext.png)